jaredandrews/jaredandrewsdotcom_makingof/content/making-this-site/pelican_02_index.md

 wanted to do something about it.

-First the images don't respond to the width of the screen at all meaning they bleed of the page.
+First the images don't respond to the width of the screen at all meaning they bleed off the page.
 Second, the images have no border, which can cause confusion, especially when displaying screenshots of text from this site.